DanielEichman/PRISM_Eichman/README.md

 ###Datapath Test and Debug
 ![image](https://raw.githubusercontent.com/DanielEichman/PRISM_Eichman/master/50ns.JPG)

 There were a few commands that I missunderstood.
 For starters I thought that the registars would reset when Reset_L was high.
 I also did not implement aeqzero and alesszero correctly the frist time.
+Another issue I had was having a process in the
 ###Discussion of Testbench Operation
 ####50ns
 Currently at 50ns the testbench matches perfectly with the provided testbench.
 All signal progressions from 0ns to 50ns also match perfectly.